-University of Leicester Archaeological Services (ULAS) have been appointed archaeological contractors for the Leicester Cathedral Revealed project.
-We will be providing regular updates about our archaeological investigations which can be followed via our blog (below) and on Facebook.
+University of Leicester Archaeological Services (ULAS) are delighted to announce that we have been appointed archaeological contractors for the Leicester Cathedral Revealed project.